Connecticut Court Records

 Criminal trials may be a bench trial or a jury trial.
 The court often elects bench trials for misdemeanors.
 Jury trials are, however, compulsory features of felony offenses.

 Post-trial activities represent all that transpires after the court holds the trial.
-These activities include a sentencing hearing, filings for review of court sentences, appeals, etc.
+These activities include sentencing hearings, court sentences, appeals, and filings for review.

 No. The Fifth Amendment of the United States Constitution, known as the double jeopardy clause, does not allow a repeat trial for the same crime.
 The clause does not include cases where an appellate court orders a retrial to review the case.
-Also, if a hung trial happens, then there could be a retrial.
-Hung Trial is a situation where the jury could not arrive at a verdict.
-Note that some crimes may warrant concurrent trials both at the state and federal levels.
+Also, if a trial is hung, there could be a retrial.
+A Hung Jury occurs when the jury cannot reach a verdict.
+Note that some crimes may warrant concurrent trials at the state and federal levels.

 How Do I Lookup a Criminal Court Case in Connecticut?

-A criminal case at any point in time in Connecticut is closed or pending.
-Interested members of the public can visit the superior court of current jurisdiction on the case to request information using either the name of the defendant or the case ID number.
-While most criminal cases are open to the public in the state, the law protects certain case information from public disclosure by shielding them ab initio or moving a motion to withdraw the case from public access.
-Case information inaccessible to the public ab initio includes identifying information of the victims involved, eyewitness names and contact addresses, juvenile criminal cases, especially misdemeanors and some drug offenses, and traffic violations.
+A criminal case in Connecticut is closed or pending at any point in time.
+Interested members of the public may visit the superior court of the current jurisdiction on the case to request information using either the defendant's name or the case ID number.
+While most criminal cases are open to the public in the state, the law protects certain case information from public disclosure by shielding it ab initio or moving a motion to withdraw the case from public access Case information inaccessible to the public ab initio includes identifying information of the victims involved, eyewitness names and contact addresses, juvenile criminal cases, especially misdemeanors and some drug offenses, and traffic violations.
 The court can move to seal off a criminal case that may have otherwise been public information.
 The court bases its motion on discretion or upon request by an involved party.
-The general rule for discretional sealing of documents is if the benefits of privacy outweigh public knowledge, especially regarding a fair trial outcome or safety of the persons involved.
+The general rule for discretionary sealing of documents is that if the benefits of privacy outweigh those of public knowledge, especially regarding a fair trial outcome or the safety of the persons involved.

 How to Access Electronic Court Records in Connecticut

-The state of Connecticut Judicial Branch maintains an electronic database of convictions and case information in a way that it is available to the members of the public.
-To access this information, an individual must have a compatible device and an internet connection.
+The state of Connecticut Judicial Branch maintains an electronic database of convictions and case information in a way that is available to the members of the public.
+To access this information, an individual should have a compatible device and an internet connection.
 The database is updated regularly as the case progresses.
-Users cannot get access to confidential information or sealed records on this database.
-Inquirers must direct their requests to the superior court of current jurisdiction, along with a court order granting access.
-All criminal cases less than ten years old are available on the state judiciary website.
+Users cannot access confidential information or sealed records on this database.
+Inquirers may direct their requests to the superior court of the current jurisdiction, along with a court order granting access.
+All criminal cases under ten are available on the state judiciary website.

 How Do I Remove Public Court Records in Connecticut?